-Forensic Psychology Evaluations, Treatments, & Services may be Court Ordered or elective.
+Forensic Psychological Evaluations, Assessments, Treatment & Other Services may be Court Ordered or elective.
 Our Forensic Psychology Professionals prefer to be Court Appointed or appointed by Agreed Order as Evaluators, Mediators, Parent Coordinators, or Treatment Providers, whenever possible.
 However, we do accept voluntary and privately retained cases as well.

 Mediation is a non-adversarial process that utilizes a neutral third party (typically an attorney or a psychologist) to assist disputing parties in reaching a mutually acceptable agreement.
 The mediation process may be a single meeting focused on a specific end goal (like settling a personal injury case for a specific monetary amount or reaching a property settlement in a divorce case).
 Alternatively, mediation may be an ongoing process accessed by parties who, by nature of their relationship, continue to be in contact with one another (like co-parenting disputes that may repeatedly arise over time in high-conflict families).
 Sometimes, mediation work involving custody and co-parenting issues is termed Parent Coordination, and the Mediator is referred to as a Parenting Coordinator (PC).